 Now, I knocked this up in half an hour, including writing the mini‐tutorial, so there may be things I’ve missed.
 I’ve not tested it with non‐ASCII characters, for example, so you’re probably out of luck if you need to paste emoji with your unquoted strings.
 But it does the basic job, and given the power of sed it should be easily adapted to cope with most string escaping needs.
 And hopefully it’ll make your life a bit easier if you find yourself pasting odd things into string literals in a playground…

-If you don’t want to go through the short process above, I’ve shoved the workflow in a zip file in my public Dropbox folder for now.
+If you don’t want to go through the short process above, here’s a zip file of the code.
 If you trust me, you can download it — it should just contain a .workflow file — and install it following the legendary Brett Terpstra’s instructions.